gosling-lang/gosling-docs/Documentation.md

 | [`triangle`](#triangle)| [`x`](#x), [`xe`](#xe), [`row`](#row), [`size`](#size), [`color`](#color), [`opacity`](#opacity) |
 | [`text`](#text)| [`x`](#x), [`xe`](#xe), [`row`](#row), [`color`](#color), [`opacity`](#opacity) |

 A visual channel can be either assigned a constant value or bound with a data field.
-When a visual channel is bound with a data field, Gosling creates a mapping from the values of the data field (**domain**, e.g., [12, 0, ..., 9]) to the values of the visual channel (**range**, e.g., height of a bar)
+When a visual channel is bound with a data field, Gosling creates a mapping from the values of the data field (e.g., [gnes, gpos25, gpos50, ...]) to the values of the visual channel (e.g., position of a bar).
+We call the values of data field **domain** and the values of the visual channel **range**.

-Table: Properties shared by all visual channels
+**Table: Properties shared by all visual channels**

 | visual channel properties | type    | description |
 | --------------------- | ------- | ---------- |
 | field                 | string  | specify name of the data field |